 Recognizing the potential of biotechnology in meeting the challenges in food security, natural resource management, and agro-industry, SEAMEO Southeast Asian Regional Center for Graduate Study and Research in Agriculture (SEARCA), in partnership with the International Service for the Acquisition of Agri-biotech Applications (ISAAA), established the SEARCA Biotechnology Information Center (BIC) on 01 September 2000.
-It became an off-shoot of the Regional Conference on Agricultural Biotechnology in Bangkok, Thailand in the same year that carried the theme “Needs and Priorities in the Context of Southeast Asia’s Agricultural Objectives” that was organized by SEARCA, and co-sponsored by the Food and Agriculture Organization (FAO) and the Asia and Pacific Seed Association (APSA).
+In the same year, it became an off-shoot of the Regional Conference on Agricultural Biotechnology in Bangkok, Thailand with the theme “Needs and Priorities in the Context of Southeast Asia’s Agricultural Objectives”.
+The regional conference was organized by SEARCA, and co-sponsored by the Food and Agriculture Organization (FAO) and the Asia and Pacific Seed Association (APSA).

-SEARCA BIC has been proactive in presenting highly accessible and science-based information on biotechnology to different stakeholders as it contributes to an enabling environment for agricultural biotechnology in the region.
-It continues to remain at the forefront of promoting agri-biotechnology practices, particularly in the areas of science and educational communication, and capacity enhancement.
-It enables partnerships with various international and local institutions working together with common goal of facilitating the use of biotechnology to address the global challenges of food and energy security, environmental sustainability, and changing climate.
+Through the years, SEARCA BIC has been proactive in presenting highly accessible and science-based information on biotechnology to different stakeholders as it contributes to an enabling environment for agricultural biotechnology in the region.
+It continues to remain at the forefront of promoting agricultural biotechnology practices, particularly in the areas of science and educational communication as well as capacity building of stakeholders in the region.
+It enables partnerships with various international and local institutions working together with common goal of facilitating the use of biotechnology that will address the global challenges of food and energy security, environmental sustainability, and the changing climate.

 - To serve as the hub of a regional network for science-based information on agricultural biotechnology;